Blizzard/heroprotocol/README.md

 The standalone tool uses [mpyq](https://github.com/arkx/mpyq/) to read mopaq files.

 Thanks to David Joerg and Graylin Kim of [GGTracker](http://www.ggtracker.com) for design feedback and beta-testing of the s2protocol library that heroprotocol is based upon.

+Thanks to Ben Barrett of [HOTSLogs](http://www.hotslogs.com) for feedback on and beta-testing of the heroprotocol library.